Table of Contents

 • Disbursements: Funds from the trust are not given directly to the beneficiary, which could potentially disqualify them from public assistance.
 Instead, payments are made to third parties for goods and services used by the beneficiary.

-• Protection: The trust is protected from creditors and legal judgments against the beneficiary, ensuring the assets are used solely to support the individual with special needs.
+• Protection: The trust often provides protection from creditors and legal judgments against the beneficiary, ensuring the assets are used solely to support the individual with special needs.

 • Termination: When the beneficiary passes away, the trust is terminated.
 If it's a first-party trust, any remaining funds are used to repay the state for Medicaid benefits received.
 In a third-party trust, the remaining assets can be directed to other family members or beneficiaries according to the grantor's wishes.